antonpeetso/Stadus_Scoreboard/README.md

 INSTRUCTIONS:

-Replace your scoreboard by going into [system] and simply replace "scoreboard" with our.
+1. Replace your scoreboard by going into [system] and simply replace "scoreboard" with our.
+2. Put scoreboard after es_extended in server.cfg
+3. Profit?!?!?!?

 How to make a Custom logo?
 Go in to scoreboard/html and replace newlogo.png with your own.